Measurement of the Casimir force between superconductors: Supplementary Information

-We find good agreement between the experimentally observed powers and the simulations for a cable loss of $47.4$~dB (of which $36$~dB comes from the installed attenuators), and a $22.2$~dB reduction of $P_\mathrm{sb}$ with respect to $P_\mathrm{mw}$, which we attribute to the directional coupler.
-At these values, the simulated powers of the resonance peaks match the measured powers, as shown in Fig.~\ref{FigSI_absoluteamplitudecalibration} for the red (\textbf{A}) and blue (\textbf{B}) sidebands.
-At low power, the agreement between the simulations and measurements is good, but at high powers the Casimir effect starts to play a large role in the experiments, and the simulations overestimate the power.
-The simulated curves become less steep, but this is due to the optomechanical drive efficiency discussed in the main text and in the next section.
-The grey shaded area indicates the detection noise floor.
+From this procedure, we find that the power of the cavity drive $P_\mathrm{mw}$ at the input of the device is attenuated by $47.4$~dB from the power issued by the generator.
+Out of this attenuation, $36$~dB comes from the installed attenuators shown in Fig.~\ref{FigSetup}, $3\,\rm dB$ comes from a splitter at room temperature, and the rest (about $8\,\rm dB$) is of the order of magnitude of the total attenuation expected from the cryogenic transmission line itself.
+Similarly, we find that the sideband tone power $P_\mathrm{sb}$ at the input of the cavity is attenuated by $69.6$~dB from the power issued by the generator.
+The difference of $22.2\,\rm dB$ between the attenuations of the two tones is mainly due to the $20\,\rm dB$ attenuation of a directional coupler in front of the vector network analyzer generating the sideband drive (see Fig.~\ref{FigSetup}).

-We repeat the numerical simulation for a \SI{3}{\kilo\hertz} detuned sideband drive, to simulate the sideband drive pedestal on the red sideband.
-All simulations fall on a perfect straight line that matches the experimental observations, as shown in Fig.~\ref{FigSI_absoluteamplitudecalibration2}.
-The combination of the off-resonant drive and the relative on-resonant powers in the red and blue sidebands provide an absolute reference of power that is independent of our detection efficiency or any amplifiers between resonator and detector.
+Fig.~\ref{FigSI_absoluteamplitudecalibration} also shows the maximum amplitude of sidebands computed at larger drives.
+As shown in the figure, while Eq.~\eqref{EqOptomechanicalEOM} cannot reproduce the asymmetric mechanical lineshapes measured at larger drives, its solution still predicts the \textit{maximum amplitude} of measured sidebands rather accurately up to very large driving forces.

-The simulated amplitudes achieved by the mechanical resonator for all combinations of cavity and sideband drive powers are shown in Fig.\ref{FigSI_absoluteamplitudecalibration3}.
-At small amplitudes, the maximum amplitude scales linearly with both cavity and sideband drive powers, but at some point this relation breaks down due to the drive efficiency.
-This drive efficiency deforms the Casimir curves we simulate, but it only flattens the top as shown in Fig.~\ref{FigOptomechanicsCasimir1}, and it does not affect the parts of the curve where the mechanical amplitude is small.
-To accurately choose a maximum amplitude of the Casimir curve we simulate in MatCont, we thus extrapolate the amplitude that the curve should have gotten without the drive efficiency.
-For this, we follow the linear parts of the curve at low power and extrapolate as indicated by the dotted line in Fig.~\ref{FigSI_absoluteamplitudecalibration3} for the $-20$~dBm data set.
+The displacement amplitude simulated for all combinations of cavity and sideband drive powers are shown in Fig.~\ref{FigSI_absoluteamplitudecalibration3}.
+At small amplitudes, the maximum amplitude scales linearly with both cavity and sideband drive powers, but at some point this relation breaks down.
+This is not due to the nonlinearity of the oscillator since Eq.~(\ref{EqOptomechanicalEOM}) does not simulate it.
+Instead, this is due to the loss of drive efficiency due to optomechanical effects.